nock/nock/README.md

 ## Nock Back

-fixture recording support and playback
+Fixture recording support and playback.

 ### Setup

-**You must specify a fixture directory before using, for example:
+You must specify a fixture directory before using, for example:

 In your test helper